Thorazine/Ics/readme.md

 # iCal creator for Laravel
-It's a simple little thing, but it keeps comming back.
-So I made a package for it.
+It's a simple little thing, but it keeps comming back so I made a package for it.
 This package contains a single class which generates an iCal (.ics) file for your agenda to import.